Compare workers’ comp rates by state

 What factors impact a state’s workers’ comp costs?

-A state’s mix of industry risk as well as changes in state workers’ compensation laws that affect covered benefits or medical costs can cause a state’s employer costs to rise or fall.
+Industry risks, as well as changes in state workers’ compensation laws that affect covered benefits or medical costs, can cause a state’s employer costs to rise or fall.
 Negotiations between legislators, business lobbies, insurance companies, and unions on workers’ compensation benefits can also impact costs.

-For example, Alaska’s top industries include oil and gas, construction, and fishing.
-These high-risk professions mean higher overall employer costs – but it doesn’t mean that a low-risk business like an accounting firm would pay more for workers’ comp coverage in Alaska than another state.
+Some states with a majority of high-risk professions like oil and gas, construction, and fishing, are likely to have higher overall employer costs – but it doesn’t mean that a low-risk business like an accounting firm would pay more for workers’ comp coverage in another state that has an overall lower rate.

 Which region has the lowest workers' comp costs?

 Each region of the United States has states with low and high costs.
-For example, although California has one of the highest rates for workers’ compensation insurance at $1.45 per $100 in employee wages, the states that border it (Arizona, Nevada, and Oregon) all have costs at $1.00 or less.
+For example, although California has a higher rate for workers’ compensation insurance at an average of $62 per month, the states that border it (Arizona, Nevada, and Oregon) all have average costs at $50 or less per month.

 Although each state’s specific formula for determining workers’ comp rates may be a little different, they follow the same general guidelines.